First Year Cross-Border Founder: Every Decision Map

 Quarterly estimated taxes.
 In the US, estimated tax payments are due quarterly (April 15, June 15, September 15, January 15).
 A founder who formed a US LLC and is tax resident in the US — or who is a US citizen abroad — has estimated tax obligations that begin in the first year of income.
 Missing these payments generates penalties that compound.
 The first estimated tax payment is also the first moment where the income classification, entity structure, and tax position are translated into a dollar amount owed to a specific jurisdiction.

 State compliance.
 US LLCs have state-level obligations that vary by state of formation and state of operation.
 Annual reports, franchise taxes, registered agent fees.
 Some states (California, for example) impose a minimum franchise tax of $800 regardless of revenue.
 A founder who formed a Delaware LLC but has nexus in California may owe franchise tax in both states.
-The state compliance landscape is fragmented, and the obligations are not always apparent from the formation documents.
+The cross-border compliance checklist inventories every state-level and federal filing obligation.
+The state compliance environment is fragmented, and the obligations are not always apparent from the formation documents.

 Banking review triggers.
 Banks conduct periodic reviews of account activity, and certain revenue milestones or transaction patterns can trigger enhanced due diligence.
 A business account that has been receiving $2,000 per month and then receives $25,000 in a single month may generate an inquiry.
 The bank is not making a judgment about the business — it is applying risk models to transaction patterns.
 The founder's ability to respond to the inquiry depends entirely on the documentation baseline established in months 5-6.
 If that baseline is thin, the inquiry becomes stressful and the response becomes improvised.